JalmaGit/SumoRobotLib/README.md

 Like this:
 SumoLib -> ArduinoSumoCode -> ArduinoSumoCode.ino

-The other folder called ArduinoSumoCodeBonus is for if we have extra time on our hands.
+The other folder called ArduinoSumoCodeBonus is for when we have extra time on our hands.